cristianortiz/auctionEngine/README.md

-Okay, here is the entire project plan translated into English and formatted in Markdown, suitable for a `README.md` file.

----

 # Online Vehicle Auction Platform

 This project aims to build a web platform for auctioning used and damaged vehicles, with an initial focus on vehicles sourced from insurance companies.